ENCODE-DCC/atac-seq-pipeline/docs/tutorial_local_singularity.md

       $ tar xvf test_genome_database_hg38_atac.tar
     ```

+5. CHECK YOUR SINGULARITY VERSION FIRST AND UPGRADE IT TO A VERSION `>=2.5.2` OR PIPELINE WILL NOT WORK CORRECTLY.
+    ```
+      $ singularty --version
+    ```

-5. Pull a singularity container for the pipeline.
+6. Pull a singularity container for the pipeline.
 This will pull pipeline's docker container first and build a singularity one on `~/.singularity`.
     ```
       $ SINGULARITY_PULLFOLDER=~/.singularity singularity pull docker://quay.io/encode-dcc/atac-seq-pipeline:v1.1
     ```

-6. [Bind your input/genome data directories to singularity](singularity.md).
-You can skip this step for this example.
-However, if you want to use your own input data and genome database then you may need to read through it very carefully and ADD YOUR DIRECTORIES TO `workflow_opts/singularity.json`.

 7. Run a pipeline for the test sample.
     ```